Neutronas/Neutronas/README.md

 - 👋 Hi, I’m Lukas Ružauskas - @Neutronas
 - 💼 Systems Analyst for Dassault Systemes and React/NestJS developer for a hobbyist group PPM.
 - 🎓 M.S. of Information Systems Engineering and B.S. of Information Systems.
-- 👀 I’m interested in software development, in particular web and mobile development.
+- 👀 I’m interested in software engineering, in particular web and mobile development.
 - 🌱 I’m constantly learning various new technologies that are used in the most innovative countries.
 - 💞️ I'm looking forward to join any hobbyist team that are doing some fun projects together!
 - 📫 You can reach me via: Email - nequadora@gmail.com, Discord - NeuTronas#4065